 When you deploy, owning a home while on active duty can become challenging.
-You may ask yourself what will happen to your house while you're away.
+You may ask yourself what will happen to your house while you're away, and what the risks of vacancy are.
 While a dependable neighbor or relative may be able to watch over your home, this isn’t always feasible.

 While being a landlord can be particularly difficult for those who are deployed, renting your home to a high-quality tenant can be financially lucrative and will reduce your expenditures while you're away.